DecentralizedDerivatives/MineableOracle/InDepthOverview.md

     }
 ```

 An implementation of the miner is described in python in the 'miner' sub directory.
-In 'miner.py', the script imports the web3 library, pandas, and various other dependencies to solve the keccak256 puzzle.
+In 'miner.py', the script imports the web3 library, pandas, and various other dependencies to solve the keccak256, sha256, and ripemd160 puzzle.
 In submitter.js, the nonce value inputs are submitted to the smart contract on-chain.
 To examine the mining script, navigate [here](./miner/).

 ## Example Usage Scenarios <a name="usage-scenarios"> </a>

 Within the context of Ethereum, oracles can be thought of as authoritative sources of off-chain data.
 These data points allow smart contracts to receive and condition executional instructions using extrinsic information.
-This is highly useful for a wide-array of derivitive scenarios.
+This is highly useful for a wide-array of derivative scenarios.

 As PoWO is a contract mechanism that allows oracle data to be derived in a comeptitive, decentralized manner - we envision a wide array of use cases for this product.
 Namely:
-1. <b>Exchange-rate data:</b> interval based exchange-rate truthpoints may be used to create trustless financial derivatives
+1. <b>Exchange-rate data:</b> interval based exchange-rate values may be used to create trustless financial derivatives
 2. <b>Weather data logs:</b> for example, we may calculate insurance premium calculation based on a weather forecast
 3. <b>Static/pseudo-static data:</b> logging and indexing various identifiers, country codes, currency codes
 4. <b>Prediction Market Probability/Odds:</b> i.e. "What is the likelihood that X event will happen"